Hurricane Beryl's remnants bring heavy downpours to Toronto

 Downtown McGill University closed as pro-Palestinian encampment is dismantled

-McGill University says its downtown campus is closed because it is dismantling the pro-Palestinian encampment on the lower field.
+McGill University says its downtown campus is closed because it is dismantling the pro-Palestinian encampment on its lower field.

 -